Mount Blackburn: Description

 The western of Blackburn's two summits is the mountain's highest point, a fact that was not understood until the 1960s when new USGS maps were published.
 The first ascent of the west peak, and hence Mount Blackburn, was done on May 30, 1958, by Bruce Gilbert, Dick Wahlstrom, Hans Gmoser, Adolf Bitterlich, and Leon Blumer via the North (also called the Northwest) Ridge.
 This team made the first ascent of Blackburn but did not even know it at the time due to the incorrect identification of the highest point.
 Blumer's article in the 1959 American Alpine Journal is titled "Mount Blackburn – Second Ascent."

 Other subfeatures

 Kennedy Peak, or East Blackburn, 16286 ft, is the eastern summit and was originally thought to be the highest point.
 The first ascent of this summit was made in 1912 by Dora Keen and George Handy via the Kennicott Glacier (on the south side of the mountain) and East Face.
 This heady exploit was ahead of its time.
 Dora Keen, driven by a deep desire for the climb, solicited miners from the nearby Kennecott Copper Mines, and forged a route up the heavily crevassed East Face to the East Peak, but did not traverse over to the West Peak.
 Keen went on to write a famous article for the Saturday Evening Post titled, "First up Mount Blackburn."
 In 1912, Keen and Handy thought they were on Blackburn's highest point.
+Keen's summit is recognized as the first summit of an Alaskan peak by a woman.